fluent/fluent-logger-php/README.md

 As of v4, all loggers but `FluentLogger` are removed.

-'Monolog' is recommended in such use cases.
+[Monolog](https://github.com/Seldaek/monolog) is recommended in such use cases.

 # Usage